Meowhal/osu-ahr/README.md

 # osu-ahr
 Auto Host Rotation bot for [osu!](https://osu.ppy.sh/home) multiplayer.
-The host rotation is managed by a list.
-Player is queued at the bottom when joining lobby or when his map pick was played.
+The host rotation is managed with a queue.
+Players are added to the queue when joining a multiplayer lobby and are sent to the back of the queue once their beatmap has been played.

 # Command List